Tottenham beats Man United 1-0 for Europa League title and ends long trophy drought

 The title guarantees Spurs a spot in next season's Champions League, and brings some much-needed relief for manager Ange Postecoglou after he struggled to keep his team on track all year.

-The victory comes six years after Tottenham fell short against Liverpool in the Champions League final.
+The victory in Europe's second-tier competition comes six years after Tottenham fell short against Liverpool in the Champions League final.

+Tottenham finished its Europa League campaign with 10 wins, three draws and two losses.

+No team has won more games in the UEFA Cup-Europa League than Tottenham, according to UEFA.
+Its 98th victory in the competition on Wednesday moves it clear of the joint record of 97 it previously held with Roma.

 The defeat adds pressure on United coach Ruben Amorim, whose team sits in 16th place — just ahead of Tottenham — in the Premier League.
 The club won’t play in any European competition next season.